Compare our best deals for certificated share dealing

 Most brokers charge you for every certificate you sell, but how much depends on the value of your shares.
 Some will offer discounts for regular traders.

-Some brokers also charge a fee - usually around £50 - to cover the administrative costs of transferring your certified shares into another name.
+Some brokers also charge a flat-rate fee - such as £25 per sale - to cover the administrative costs of transferring your certified shares into another name.

 In recent years, certificated share dealing has become too expensive for many investors.
 Many brokers and investment services no longer offer it as an option because commission rates have risen while rates for nominee accounts have fallen.